RobertoPSF/MarmitExpress/back/CLIENTE_API.md

 # CLIENTE API Documentation

 ## Authentication
-All endpoints except `/clientes/login` require a valid JWT token in the Authorization header:
+All endpoints require a valid JWT token in the Authorization header:
 `Authorization: Bearer <token>`

 ## 1. List Clients